 National Press Club – The National Press Club has been a part of Washington’s life for nearly 100 years.
-The Club was founded in 1908 to promote social enjoyment among the members, to cultivate literary taste, to encourage friendly intercourse among newspaper people, and those with whom they were thrown in contact in the pursuit of their vocation.
+The Club was founded in 1908 to promote social enjoyment among the members, cultivate literary taste, and encourage friendly intercourse among newspaper people, and those with whom they were thrown in contact in the pursuit of their vocation.
 Today, the National Press Club is one of the most recognized journalism organizations in the world.

 National Writers Union – The National Writers Union is a free trade union of freelance and contract writers (journalists, book authors, business and technical writers, Web content providers, and poets).
 The union consists of nearly 2,000 members in 16 chapters nationwide.
 The Union works to defend the rights and improve the economic and working conditions of all writers.

 NewsAssignment.net – NewsAssignment.net is a research project based at New York University’s Arthur L. Carter Journalism Institute and directed by professor Jay Rosen.
 Its mission is to spark innovation in “open platform” journalism, distributed reporting, and what’s now called crowdsourcing.
-These are forms made possible by the Web and by the falling costs for large numbers of people to locate each other, share information, and collaborate across distance.
+These are forms made possible by the Web and by the falling costs for large numbers of people to locate each other, share information, and collaborate across distances.

 Nieman Foundation for Journalism at Harvard – established in 1938, the Nieman Foundation for Journalism at Harvard administers the oldest midcareer fellowship program for journalists in the world.
 More than 1,300 journalists of accomplishment from 88 countries have received Nieman Fellowships and benefited from a year of study and exploration at Harvard University.
 In 2008, the foundation established the Nieman Journalism Lab, which aims to identify best practices in journalism and emerging business models at a time when the industry is experiencing rapid change.

-Online Journalism Blog – OJB publishes comments and analyses on developments in online journalism and online news, citizen journalism, blogging, vlogging, photo blogging, podcasting, interactive storytelling, publishing, computer-assisted reporting, user-generated content, online communities, mobile phone journalism, and social media.
+Online Journalism Blog – OJB publishes comments and analyses on developments in online journalism and online news, citizen journalism, blogging, vlogging, photo blogging, podcasting, interactive storytelling, publishing, computer-assisted reporting, user-generated content, online communities, mobile phone journalism, social media.

 The Poynter Institute – The Poynter Institute is a school for journalists, future journalists, and teachers of journalism.
 The school is dedicated to teaching and inspiring journalists and media leaders.
 It promotes excellence and integrity in the practice of craft and in the practical leadership of successful businesses.
-It stands for journalism that informs citizens and enlightens public discourse.
+It stands for a journalism that informs citizens and enlightens public discourse.

 Project for Excellence in Journalism – The Pew Research Center’s Project for Excellence in Journalism is dedicated to trying to understand the information revolution.
 It specializes in using empirical methods to evaluate and study the performance of the press, particularly content analysis.
 The Center’s goal is to help both the journalists who produce the news, and the citizens who consume it, develop a better understanding of what the press is delivering, how the media is changing, and what forces are shaping those changes.